-- Personnel Status - o 1 out due to coronavirus - o 4 called up and activated by Massachusetts National Guard - o Focusing on department's mental health and stress relief aspects for officers - o Academy class began after a delay due to COVID-19 precautions - 34 cadets Springfield - 4 cadets West Springfield - 2 cadets Springfield College - Continues to provide anti-crime activity - Commissioner Clapprood has established a special fireworks detail to respond to the increase in calls of fireworks throughout the city - Numerous fireworks have been seized and citations have been issued - Heightened patrols with Sheriff's Department in city parks - Increase traffic enforcement including special details with State Police to deter dirt bikes and drag racing activities - Numerous vehicles seized and citations issued - Increase enforcement on excessive noise from aftermarket/modified exhaust systems - Increase attention on breaking and entering crimes residential and commercial properties - o Increase in domestic calls and restraining orders - o Increase in mental health related calls for service more Behavioral Health Network (BHN) staff added - o Continues with positive community outreach activities where possible. - Working with the Health Department on local enforcement aspects of Governor's face covering order which took effect on Wednesday, May 6, 2020 - Continues to review and implement the city's phased reopening plans for the Police Department facilities for access for the public for LTC applications and renewals, traffic accident reports and other license/permit needs by appointment
+- Personnel Status - o 3 out due to coronavirus - o 4 called up and activated by Massachusetts National Guard - o Focusing on department's mental health and stress relief aspects for officers - o Academy class began after a delay due to COVID-19 precautions - 34 cadets Springfield - 4 cadets West Springfield - 2 cadets Springfield College - Continues to provide anti-crime activity - Commissioner Clapprood has established a special fireworks detail to respond to the increase in calls of fireworks throughout the city - Numerous fireworks have been seized and citations have been issued - o Heightened patrols with Sheriff's Department in city parks - o Increase traffic enforcement including special details with State Police to deter dirt bikes and drag racing activities - Numerous vehicles seized and citations issued - Increase enforcement on excessive noise from aftermarket/modified exhaust systems - 11 citations issued - 2 criminal complaints - Increase attention on breaking and entering crimes residential and commercial properties - o Increase in domestic calls and restraining orders - Increase in mental health related calls for service more Behavioral Health Network (BHN) staff added - o Continues with positive community outreach activities where possible

-- SPD utilizing body-worn cameras.
-Training for the body-worn cameras had begun for officers on May 20, 2020 and the first phase of cameras were active, tested and in use on May 26, 2020 - The National Guard and State Police continue to work alongside SPD when needed and where appropriate - Continues with proactive sanitizing and disinfecting measures - Utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Continues to assist at Central High School Oasis Foodbank aspects on Fridays - FBI annual Uniform Crime Report (UCR) lists that overall and violent crimes continue to decrease in Springfield - o 44% decrease in overall crime in the past 10 years - o 27% decrease in violent crime in the past 10 years - o 4% decrease in overall crime from 2018-2019 - o 9% decrease in violent crime from 2018-2019
+- Narcotics Unit continues to take drugs and guns off the streets - o 30,000 bags of heroin seized and six arrested - o 3 more illegal guns seized - Over 138 illegally possessed firearms have been seized - Another repeat violent offender arrested with a gun, again, who was released by the Courts on low bail.
+Individual was previous out on low bail and was wearing a GPS ankle bracelet - Working with the Health Department on local enforcement aspects of Governor's face covering order which took effect on Wednesday, May 6, 2020 - Continues to review and implement the city's phased reopening plans for the Police Department facilities for access for the public for LTC applications and renewals, traffic accident reports and other license/permit needs by appointment - SPD utilizing body-worn cameras.
+Training for the body-worn cameras had begun for officers on May 20, 2020 and the first phase of cameras were active, tested and in use on May 26, 2020 - The National Guard and State Police continue to work alongside SPD when needed and where appropriate - Continues with proactive sanitizing and disinfecting measures - Utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Continues to assist at Central High School Oasis Foodbank aspects on Fridays - FBI annual Uniform Crime Report (UCR) lists that overall and violent crimes continue to decrease in Springfield - o 44% decrease in overall crime in the past 10 years - o 27% decrease in violent crime in the past 10 years - o 4% decrease in overall crime from 2018-2019 - o 9% decrease in violent crime from 2018-2019 - Commissioner Clapprood attended Gun Violence Conference in Boston to discuss the increase in gun violence across the country that is attributed in part to violent repeat offenders being released before their trails after being arrested with a firearm - o To date over 135 illegally possessed firearms have been seized - Officers volunteered at the Oasis Food Pantry to help distribute food for those in need